codepath/android_guides/Google-Play-Style-Tabs-using-SlidingTabLayout.md

 }
 ```

+Please note that your `SlidingTabLayout.java` may not have `setDistributeEvenly()` method is you are using the old version.
+To solve that update your view files to the latest version as mentioned above.

 ### Implement FragmentPagerAdapter
 The last thing to do is to implement the adapter for your `ViewPager`.
 The most important method to implement here is `getPageTitle()` which is used to get the title for each tab.